ghashy/bevy_tiled_toolkit/README.md

 * Only tile layers supported.
 * Each tile should have the same size.
 * One layer should use only one tilemap at the same time.

-At the same time it is recommended to render at least the base layer with [bevy_ecs_tilemap](https://github.com/StarArawn/bevy_ecs_tilemap) (because base layer usually completely filled with sprites).
+* You can’t implement YSorting with tiles spawned with [bevy_ecs_tilemap](https://github.com/StarArawn/bevy_ecs_tilemap), because it’s impossible to change transform for each tile independently: bevy_ecs_tilemap glue together all tiles into one big image.

-If you spawn each tile as just `TextureAtlas`'es on such layer, perfomance will be poor on mobile devices and low-end computers, especially on medium-sized and big-sized maps.
+At the same time it is recommended to render at least the base layer with [bevy_ecs_tilemap](https://github.com/StarArawn/bevy_ecs_tilemap) (because base layer usually completely filled with tiles and don’t need YSorting).

-There will be tile-flicker when moving camera on iphone 8, if map is bigger then 50x50.
+If you spawn each tile as just `TextureAtlas`'es on such layer, perfomance will be poor on mobile devices and low-end computers, especially on medium-sized and big-sized maps, (there will be tile-flicker when moving camera on iphone 8, for example) if map is bigger then 50x50.
 `TextureAtlas`'es based rendering works good for tile layers, where there are not too many tiles, and, naturally, `Object layers` can be rendered only with `TextureAtlas`'es.